Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 Causes and symptoms

-• A large load affecting the lumbar region.
-Hard physical work is redistributed here.
-In addition, other parts of the skeleton located above load the lower back.
+• Large load affecting the lumbar region.
+Heavy physical work is redistributed here.
+In addition, the lower back is loaded by other parts of the skeleton located above.

 • The fact that the lower back is more mobile than other areas also plays a role in the progression of the disease.
-Amplitude movements displace the vertebrae in relation to each other and provoke the appearance of pain either.
+Amplitude movements displace the vertebrae in relation to each other and provoke the appearance of pain or.

-The main signs of radicular syndrome of the spine:
+The main signs of radicular spine syndrome:

 • Reduced sensitivity.
 May manifest as paresthesia (goosebumps, coolness on the skin);